Characters of Sakura Wars: Reni Milchstraße

 As a young child in Germany, Reni was part of a program that created high spirit power children called "wunderkind" (translated from German as "Miracle Child").
 Because of that project, Reni is so distant and tomboyish that everyone initially thought she was a boy.
 With Oogami and everyone else's support however, she becomes more open, and gets along well with Iris.

 Mentioned in the ADV Sakura Wars TV pamphlet Leni has great battlefield tactic knowledge and is a gifted ballerina.
 It is possible that she is named after Leni Riefenstahl, a German filmmaker whose most famous work was "Triumph of the Will".
-Her uniform is blue.
+Her uniform and kobu are blue.